 Mixing of powders is considered an art: in contrast to liquids, powders often do not behave as a continuum.
-Furthermore, powders can be free flowing but they also can be cohesive, i.e. more energy should be applied to make these particles move.
-If we then add to this, that also the particle size and the density and the shape of the various components can differ, this all makes mixing powders not so straigtforward.
-As a consequence, mixing solid materials requires a deeper understandig of the materials, the materials properties, and the working principles of the mixing equipment used.
+Furthermore, powders can be free-flowing but they also can be cohesive, i.e. more energy should be applied to make these particles move.
+If we then add to this that also the particle size, the density, and the shape of the various components can differ, this all makes mixing powders not at all straightforward.
+As a consequence, mixing solid materials requires a deeper understanding of the materials, the materials properties, and the working principles of the mixing equipment used.
 Powder mixing can be normally considered as spontaneous and compared to the ease of fluid mixing, particulate systems will only mix as a result of shaking, tumbling, vibration or other mechanical methods.

 In our field testing area, we have different types of mixing equipment for mixing powders from diffusion mixers such as cube mixers from 2-12 liters mixing volume, via convective mixers in the range of 5-20 liters mixing volume, up to high shear mixers in the range of 1-6 liters mixing volume.
-The presence of a variety of mixing equipment enables to mix free flowing powder materials up to very cohesive materials in a wide range of mixing volumes.
+The presence of a variety of mixing equipment enables to mix free flowing powdered materials up to very cohesive materials in a wide range of mixing volumes.
 By introducing a high shear mixer, high energy can be applied to each batch, which results in very short mixing times and high levels of process flexibility.
 High shear mixing is available for use in a wide range of industries, from food, beverage and dairy to personal care, biotechnology and pharmaceuticals.
 High shear mixing can achieve a homogeneous mixture, especially for lumpy and agglomerate materials than will not effectively mix in e.g. a diffusion-based cube mixer.